• Skip to primary navigation

 Hot Chocolate Experiment

-You could set this investigation up in many different ways, so do what you think will work best for the children you’re working with.
+You could set this investigation up in lots of different ways, so do what you think will work best for the children you’re working with.

 Thinking Scientifically